 This species is rare in cultivation and is best classified as an intermediate, growing at between 900 and 1400m elevation.
 While I grow it successfully in my highland greenhouse, it definitely prefers the warmer time of year.
 For more cultivation advice, see my Nepenthes Growing Guide.

 These are very young seed-grown individuals - you can see the magnificent mother plant in the first photo.
 Sale plants are around 8-10cm in diameter and will be sent potted.
 Very few available - don’t miss out!
-Postage costs £6 via first class signed-for delivery in the UK, and is free for orders over £70.
+See delivery information.